teamtnt/tutorials/searching-for-bobby-fisher.md

 You can also type part of an email like `gmail.com` which will return all users that have a Gmail address.
 I'm sure you can think of many more examples.

-Updating the index manually isn't neccesarry beacuse scout will do it automatically.
+Updating the index manually isn't necessary because scout will do it automatically.

 What about scaling you may ask?
 Will it handle more than 10k users?
 Don't worry, it will scale fine even if you have millions of users.